 Welcome to our NEW 4-H Project under the Natural Resources Program area!
-We are excited to present the 2017 Honey Bee Project.

 One component of a South Carolina 4-H Pollinator Program, the Honey Bee Project is an independent-study project that engages youth (ages 5-18 years) in the active role of beekeeping, learning the basics of entomology, and gaining an appreciation for the role of pollinators in our world.